 LING-154 Linguistics and Reading

 This theoretical and practical course provides an in-depth investigation to the application of linguistics and reading instruction.
-Among the topics addressed are: processing strategies and their interactions; the influences of L1 features (orthographic systems, phonology, morphology) on English (L2) literacy practices; an investigation of writing systems of English and other languages; the role of listening and reading; different approaches to phonics instruction; an investigation of an analytical reading inventory, including word lists, miscue analyses, fluency, and multi-leveled comprehension questions; and formal and informal reading assessments.
-The course is designed to allow the student to develop a draft of a case study by the end of the semester.
+Among the topics addressed are: processing strategies (and their interactions); the influences of first language features (orthographic systems, phonology, morphology) on English (L2) literacy practices; an investigation of writing systems of English and other languages; the role of listening and reading; different approaches to phonics instruction; an investigation of an analytical reading inventory, including word lists, miscue analyses, fluency, and multi-leveled comprehension questions; and formal and informal reading assessments.
+The course is designed to allow the student to develop a first draft of a case study by the end of the semester.

 Other academic years

 There is information about this course number in other academic years: